 Degrees of obstruction

 • Partial obstruction - there is a lumen in the tube, but it is so small that a fertilized egg cannot always descend into the uterus.
-This degree of obstruction is the most dangerous in terms of the occurrence of an ectopic pregnancy.
+This degree of obstruction is the most dangerous in terms of the occurrence of ectopic pregnancy.

-• Complete obstruction - the lumen in the tube is not visible, the organ is completely blocked by the adhesive process and cannot even ensure the fusion of the sperm and egg.
+• Complete obstruction - the lumen in the tube is not visible, the organ is completely blocked by the adhesive process and cannot even ensure the fusion of sperm and egg.

 Localization of the adhesive process